 After that, follow the onscreen instruction.
 In my trial, things were smooth when I used an iPhone.
 On my Pixel 3 XL, though, the process got stuck at the part where the screen said it was waiting for the hardware to connect to the Internet.

 This happened both with the first router and when I added another to form a mesh.
-It was likely a bug since, in the latter case, the unit successfully became part of the system when I restarted the app.
+It was likely a bug since, in the latter case, the unit had successfully become part of the system when I restarted the app.